The Vampire's Ghost: Plot

-Roy Hendrick (Charles Gordon) returns to the village of Bakunda after a short absence to find that there has been a series of strange murders where each victim was bitten the neck and drained of blood.
-The local Natives are certain it is the work of a vampire, but Roy, his girlfriend Julie Vance (Peggy Stewart) and her father Thomas Vance (Emmett Vogen) who runs a local plantation do not believe in such superstitious nonsense.
+Roy Hendrick (Charles Gordon) returns to the village of Bakunda after a short absence to find that there has been a series of strange murders where each victim was bitten on the neck and drained of blood.
+The local Natives are certain it is the work of a vampire, but Roy, his girlfriend Julie Vance (Peggy Stewart) and her father Thomas Vance (Emmett Vogan) who runs a local plantation do not believe in such superstitious nonsense.

 They go to see Webb Fallon (John Abbott), a newcomer to the area who runs a nightclub and knows a lot about the occult and the local voodoo customs.
 It is soon apparent that Fallon is indeed a vampire.
 A native stabs him with a silver tipped spear, and at this point Fallon tells Roy the truth about himself, making Roy his slave with the curse of the undead.
 Roy must do his bidding and can not tell anyone the truth about Fallon.

 Fallon kills Lisa (Adele Mara), a dancer in his club and a troublesome sea Captain named Barrett (Roy Barcroft).
 Hendrick is helpless to stop him until the local Priest gives him the strength to conquer Fallon's hold on him.
 Fallon, realizing that everyone is on to him now, takes Julie to a nearby Temple of Death where he plans to make her his eternal vampire bride.
 The heroes race to Temple, stop Fallon in the nick of time and burn the vampire's body in the temple.